aanjhan/mywebsite/pubs/index.md

 In Proceedings of 16th ACM Conference on Security and Privacy in Wireless and Mobile Networks (**ACM WiSec 2023**) (_to appear_)

 [33] **Location Independent GNSS Relay Attack: A Lazy Attacker's Guide to Bypassing Navigation Message Authentication** <br/>
-Marya Motallebighomi, Harshad Sathaye, Mridula Singh, *Aanjhan Ranganathan*<br/>
+Maryam Motallebighomi, Harshad Sathaye, Mridula Singh, *Aanjhan Ranganathan*<br/>
 In Proceedings of 16th ACM Conference on Security and Privacy in Wireless and Mobile Networks (**ACM WiSec 2023**) (_to appear_)

 [32] **Framing Frames: Bypassing Wi-Fi Encryption by Manipulating Transmit Queues** <br/>